hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 ---

-# Network in Hyper_ cloud
+# Container Networking on Hyper_ cloud

-As you are working your way through this series blog, you have just succeed in building and running a simple web application.
-But that's not enough for real web service on the Internet.
-In this section we will teach you how to network your containers in Hyper_ to set up your micro services.
+You just previously succeeded in building and running a simple web application in the last blog of this series, but that's not enough for real web service on the Internet.
+So, in this section we will teach you how to network your containers on Hyper_ to set up your microservices.

 ## Name your container

-You've already seen that each container you create has an automatically created name.
+You've already seen that each container you create has an automatically generated name.
 Actually, you can also name containers yourself.
 This naming provides two useful functions:

-*  That makes it easier for you to remember them, for example naming a  container containing a web application `web`.
+*  That makes it easier for you to remember them, for example naming a  container running a web application `web`.

-*  Names provide container with a reference point that allows it to refer to other containers.
+*  Naming of containers makes it easier for referencing of containers.
 There are several commands (like `--link`) that support this and you'll use one in an exercise later.

 You name your container by using the `--name` flag, for example launch a new container called web: